Real-time temperature monitoring with LavinMQ

 A typical IoT system consists of four fundamental components:

-- Connectivity: The network layer enabling data transfer.
+- Connectivity: This is the communication network that allows the data to travel from the sensors to the internet.
 It can use Wi-Fi, Bluetooth, cellular networks (4G/5G), Zigbee, or other protocols.
+This guide use Wi-Fi.

-- Data Processing: The collected data is sent to a platform (often in the cloud) where it is temporarily stored, analyzed, or processed.
+- Data Processing: This is the brain of the system.
+The data is sent here to be understood and analyzed (often in the cloud).
 Here, you can use machine learning algorithms to find patterns and generate insights.

 - User Interface (UI): Finally, the processed data is presented to the user via an app, a web dashboard, or another interface.
 The user can then monitor the system and, in some cases, send commands back to the device (e.g., to turn off a light).